5 Of The Best Sports Bikes For Beginners

 Honda CBR500R

-Power comes from a 471 cc engine that makes about 47 horsepower, and the improved ECU and Honda's E-Clutch, which allows beginners to have smooth throttle control, especially when their timing isn't perfect yet.
+Power comes from a 471 cc engine that generates about 47 hp and the improved ECU and Honda's E-Clutch, which allows beginners to have smooth throttle control, especially when their timing isn't perfect yet.
 While it isn't the fastest bike on the road, it can still reach about 112 mph, which is more than enough speed for anyone still learning.
 Plus, its aerodynamic fairings, sharp LED headlight, and Fireblade-inspired bodywork also help it cut through dirty wind.

 When the road gets rough, 41mm Showa forks keep the front end steady, while the Roadsync system, with its 5-inch TFT screen, makes navigation and phone features simple to use without taking your attention off the ride.
-Add in Honda's Torque Control System for extra grip and confidence when the road gets wet or slippery.
-And for peace of mind, Honda has got you covered for 12 months, with an option to extend through HondaCare if you want longer protection coverage.
+Add in Honda's Torque Control System for extra grip and confidence when the road gets wet or slippery, and for peace of mind, Honda has got you covered for 12 months, with an option to extend through HondaCare if you want longer protection coverage.

 KTM RC 390

 After those upgrades, the RC 390 remains a rider-friendly 342 pounds dry, with a 32.4-inch seat height and a 3.6-gallon tank.
 That manageable size works hand in hand with the trellis frame, adjustable suspension, bolt-mounted subframe, and 17-inch cast wheels that work together to keep the bike planted in corners and easy to flick around.
 On the braking and control sides, the power-assist slipper clutch smooths your downshifts and features cornering ABS that works with a suite of other rider aids to support new riders without holding back the pros.
-If you're looking at the 2025 model, all of this comes in around $5,899 plus a $575 freight fee.
+If you're looking at the 2025 model, all of this comes in around $5,899, plus a $575 freight fee.

 Aprilia RS 457